zhiyuancu/Mozart/README.md

 	* Used for lightweight phase manipulation;
 	* Provide several pre-defined functions for your choice;
 	* You can also design your own functions for exposing and enhancing Mozart maps
+* Autoencoder:
+	* Used for autoencoder-based phase manipulation.

 # Project Strcuture